 To exclude an application, do as follows:

-- Go to Global Settings > Global Exclusions.
+- Go to My Products > General Settings > Global Exclusions.

 - Click Add Exclusion (upper right of the exclusions list).

 You see a list of Protected Applications found on your network.

 Select an application you want to exclude.

 If you don’t see the application you want, click Application not listed?.